-Join Alan Demafiles for an in-depth discussion in this video Manipulating keyframes using the F-Curve Manager, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Manipulating keyframes using the F-Curve Manager, part of Cinema 4D: Animating Charts and Graphs.

 - So as we start getting into animation,…we're going to be using these keyframes…and manipulating them in order…to achieve the animation that we want.…So let's take a quick look at how…to manipulate some of these things…using the F Curve Manager.…I've got a simple cube here,…and I'm going to set a keyframe…for this position.…So I'm going to come over here to Coordinates,…and there's a couple different ways…to set these keyframes.…One, I want to select the parameter…that I want to have animated to keyframe…and hold down Command…and click on the button there.…